zalyoung/gitlab-handbook/content/handbook/product/ux/ux-research/_index.md

 Note that UX Researchers are **one of the many** GitLab Team Members who conduct user research.
 Other roles, such as Product Managers and Product Designers, frequently conduct research with guidance from the UX Research team.
 All Research DRIs are supported by our [UX Research Operations Coordination team](/handbook/product/ux/ux-research-coordination/) to conduct efficient and high-quality research.

+If you are planning to lead a research project, you can get started [here](/handbook/product/ux/ux-research/resources-for-research-dris).

 ### Our two years vision and strategic pillars

 Our vision statement consists of two parts: